preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 You work with the layout in a similar way to Page Types.
 You can use all sections and blocks available.

-Also note the the previews for the different screen sizes:
+Also note the previews for the different screen sizes:

 .. image:: layout-click-work-area-screen.png